AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 * This information is collected when the masterjobs have finished from all ERROR_V jobs.
 Some information is already available while the train is running but make sure to check again when the train is in a final state.
 Common errors are grouped and counted.
 This allows you to investigate failures and debug them using the provided stack trace.

-* The _Grid statistics_ tab presents a summary of the jobs performance and plots the Files/Job, CPU time/Job and Wall time/Job statitics.
+* <a name="traingridstats"></a>The _Grid statistics_ tab presents a summary of the jobs performance and plots the Files/Job, CPU time/Job and Wall time/Job statitics.

 <div align="center">
    <img src="../images/gridStats.png" width="70%">
 </div>

-* _Merged output_ displays the jobs status after submitting the train.
+* <a name="trainmergedoutput"></a>_Merged output_ displays the jobs status after submitting the train.
 The mergelists are defined in the dataset settings.

 <div align="center">
    <img src="../images/mergedOutput.png" width="80%">